 - Median sold home price in Orlando is $370,000.

-- Sales-to-list price ratio is 100%, meaning that homes are approximately selling for the asking price.
+- Sales-to-list price ratio is 100.59%, meaning that homes are approximately selling for slightly above the asking price.

 - South Semoran is the most affordable neighborhood in Orlando with a median listing price of $167,000.

-Orlando is ranked as one of the best places to buy rental property in 2021, based on key investment criteria such as cash flow, affordable property prices, and a growing population and job market.
+Orlando was ranked as one of the best places to buy rental property in 2022, based on key investment criteria such as cash flow, affordable property prices, and a growing population and job market.
+Looking at the recent statistics in the marketplace, it looks like that trend will continue through the year.

 To make the market even more attractive, Florida has no state income tax and plenty of warm weather.
-Those are just two of the many reasons why some many people and businesses are relocating to Orlando from other urban areas with taxes and the cost of living are sky high.
+Those are just two of the many reasons why so many people and businesses are relocating to Orlando from other urban areas with taxes and the cost of living are sky high.

 Key Market Stats: